It’s an excellent day to discover more about the potential health benefits of guava.

-An article in the Journal of Ethnopharmacology tells you that the guava leaf extract has anti-cough and antimicrobial properties.
+Research tells you that guava leaf extract has anti-cough and antimicrobial properties.

 It is able to reduce mucus and disinfect your respiratory tract, throat, and lungs.

-The high vitamin C content and iron in guava also helps in preventing colds and other viral infections.
+The high vitamin C content and iron in guava also help prevent colds and other viral infections.

 11. Lessens Pain In Menstrual Cramps

-There is another study published in the Journal of Ethnopharmacology that showed guava as a key agent in reducing the intensity of pain during menstrual cycles.
+Another study showed guava as a key agent in reducing the intensity of pain during menstrual cycles.

 The test was conducted with 197 women who were experiencing painful menstrual symptoms.